CAPABILITY · SALES & LEAD-GEN

 Questions Referral Tracker clients ask

-Which referrals get tracked — only ones from the intake form, or other sources too?
+Which referrals get tracked, only the ones from the intake form or other sources too?

 All three capture points write to the same referral record.
-First, the intake form: we add a referrer name field (not a vague dropdown) so the new client tells you exactly who sent them.
-Second, UTM-tagged links: if you share a referral link with a past client or partner, any lead that comes through that link is automatically attributed to them without requiring the new client to fill anything in.
-Third, CRM matching: if a new contact is created and their stated source matches an existing client record by name or contact detail, we tag the referral relationship in the CRM directly.
-Missing any one of these — especially the intake form question — is where most programs leak attribution.
-We build all three in so referrals don't fall through the gap.
+First, the intake form: we add a referrer name field instead of a vague dropdown, so the new client tells you exactly who sent them.
+Second, UTM-tagged links: if you share a referral link with a past client or partner, any lead that comes through it is attributed automatically without the new client filling anything in.
+Third, CRM matching: when a new contact is created and their stated source matches an existing client record by name or contact detail, we tag the referral relationship directly.
+Most programs leak attribution by missing one of these, usually the intake form question.
+We build all three so referrals stop falling through the gap.

-How does the reward issuance actually work — does someone on my team still have to manually send gift cards?
+How does the reward issuance actually work, does someone on my team still have to send gift cards by hand?

-The issuance step can be fully automated or approval-gated, depending on your preference.
-For digital rewards — gift card codes from vendors like Tremendous or Giftbit, service credits applied inside your booking or billing system, or discount codes — the workflow fires automatically when a referral converts: a trigger in the CRM calls the reward platform's API, issues the reward, and sends the referrer a notification with the reward details.
-No one on your team touches it.
-For cash or check rewards, or for programs where you want a human to review before anything goes out, we build an approval step: the owner or office manager gets a notification with one-click approve or hold.
-The default is whatever keeps your team from being a bottleneck without removing oversight you actually want.
+The issuance step can run fully automatic or approval-gated, your call.
+For digital rewards like gift card codes from Tremendous or Giftbit, service credits applied inside your booking or billing system, or discount codes, the workflow fires the moment a referral converts.
+A CRM trigger calls the reward platform's API, issues the reward, and notifies the referrer with the details.
+Nobody on your team touches it.
+For cash or check rewards, or any program where you want eyes on it first, we add an approval step that pings the owner or office manager for a one-click approve or hold.
+We default to whatever keeps your team off the critical path without stripping out the oversight you actually want.

-What stops someone from gaming the system — claiming fake referrals or referring themselves?
+What stops someone from gaming the system by claiming fake referrals or referring themselves?

 A few controls.
-First, referral credit only triggers on a converted client, not on a lead submission — so there's no reward for submitting a name that never shows up.
-Second, we flag cases where the referrer and the new client share contact details (same phone, same email domain, same household name pattern) and route those to a manual review queue instead of auto-issuing.
-Third, for programs with high-value rewards, we build a minimum time gap between a client's own last appointment and any referral credit linked to their name — this catches situations where someone tries to refer a contact they've coached on what to say.
-None of these controls are foolproof against a determined bad actor, but they eliminate the casual gaming that otherwise goes unnoticed.
-If your program ever surfaces a pattern that looks off, the referral records are auditable down to timestamp and source channel.
+Referral credit only triggers on a converted client, never on a lead submission, so there is no reward for dropping in a name that never shows up.
+We flag cases where the referrer and the new client share contact details like the same phone, email domain, or household name pattern, and route those to a manual review queue instead of auto-issuing.
+For high-value rewards, we set a minimum time gap between a client's own last appointment and any referral credit tied to their name, which catches someone trying to refer a contact they coached on what to say.
+None of this stops a determined bad actor, but it kills the casual gaming that otherwise slips by.
+If a pattern ever looks off, the referral records are auditable down to timestamp and source channel.

 How often do I get reporting, and what does it actually show?

-Monthly by default, delivered to your inbox as a clean PDF or a live dashboard link — whichever you prefer.
-The report covers: total referrals received in the period, conversion rate by referrer (so you can see who sends high-intent leads versus curiosity clicks), reward spend versus revenue generated from those referrals, and a running leaderboard of your top referrers by lifetime value.
-If you want weekly snapshots during a launch or promotion, we adjust the cadence.
-The data lives in your CRM, not ours, so you can pull ad-hoc queries anytime — the monthly report is just the formatted version that's actually readable without a spreadsheet degree.
+Monthly by default, sent to your inbox as a clean PDF or a live dashboard link, your preference.
+The report covers total referrals received in the period, conversion rate by referrer so you can tell high-intent senders from curiosity clicks, reward spend against revenue generated, and a running leaderboard of your top referrers by lifetime value.
+Want weekly snapshots during a launch or promotion?
+We adjust the cadence.
+The data lives in your CRM, not ours, so you can run ad-hoc queries anytime.
+The monthly report is the readable version you do not need a spreadsheet degree to parse.

 We already use a CRM.
-Does this require us to switch or add another tool?
+Does this make us switch or add another tool?

-No. The referral tracking layer is built on top of your existing CRM — HubSpot, Salesforce, GoHighLevel, and most practice management systems with API access all work.
-We add custom fields or properties to your existing contact and deal records for referrer name, referral source channel, and reward status.
-The leaderboard and reporting pull from those fields.
-If your CRM has a native integration with a reward platform you already use, we wire into that.
-If not, we connect through Zapier or a direct API call depending on what your stack supports.
-The goal is to add referral attribution as a layer on what you have, not hand you a seventh system to log into.
+No. The referral tracking layer sits on top of your existing CRM.
+HubSpot, Salesforce, GoHighLevel, and most practice management systems with API access all work.
+We add custom fields to your contact and deal records for referrer name, source channel, and reward status, and the leaderboard and reporting pull from those fields.
+If your CRM has a native integration with a reward platform you already use, we wire into it.
+If not, we connect through Zapier or a direct API call depending on your stack.
+The point is to add referral attribution as a layer on what you have, not hand you a seventh system to log into.